CharleneMcKeown/DevOps-and-Containers/README.md

 ``` bash
 	 az aks create --resource-group vegasakslab --name <unique-aks-cluster-name> --enable-addons monitoring --kubernetes-version $version --generate-ssh-keys --location <region>
 ```
 The AKS cluster will take a little while to deploy.
-In the mean time, we can go ahead and create the rest of our resources.
+Now is the ideal time to get yourself a drink and give your eyes a 5 minute screen break!

 ## Deploy Azure Container Registry (ACR)

-As mentioned in the glossary, we can use ACR to securely host our application images.
+When the cluster is deployed, we can move on to creating our container registry.
+As mentioned in the glossary, we can use ACR to securely host our application container images.
 Copy and paste the below, replacing 'region' with your preferred region, and giving your ACR a unique name **between 5 and 50 characters, letters and numbers only**

 ``` bash
 	az acr create --resource-group vegasakslab --name <unique-acr-name> --sku Standard --location <region>